Stephen-Gates/report-gallery/docs/landscape/transformation-landscape-reports.md

 ## Overview

-There are two Transformation Landscape reports that show Transformations, within a hierarchy of:
+There are two Transformation Landscape reports that show Transformations, within a hierarchy of either:

 - [Objectives](#objectives)
 - [Business Capabilities](#business-capabilities)